TorbenRahbekKoch/wikidata/Wikidata Json Format.md

 over the years, but that's how it it is right now - please see [Improved Format](Wikidata%20Json%20Improved%20Format.md) for some sugggestions on how to improve the format.

-The file is a JSON array of all the items and properties which are conveniently placed with one item/property on one line making it considerably easier to read the file one line/item/property at a time, which also is - due to the excessive amount of data - very necessary.
+The file is a JSON array of all the items and properties which are conveniently placed with one item/property on one line (with UNIX line endings) making it considerably easier to read the file one line/item/property at a time, which also is - due to the excessive amount of data - very necessary.

-Around 1th of May 2022 the downloaded, compressed json-file (latest-all.json.bz2) is roughly 70GB and the decompressed file (latest-all.json) is
+Around 1th of July 2022 the downloaded, compressed json-file (latest-all.json.bz2) is roughly 71GB and the decompressed file (latest-all.json) is
-1380987MB or just above 1.3TB.
+14068MB or close to 1.4TB.
 That the file is so compressible does say something about the inherent redundancy in the file.

 Each line is a JSON object making up either an item or a property as seen by the ``type`` property.
 From there on the formats differ, but only slightly.
 The basic format of the file is like this:

 ```` json